jameswanjh/STAT628-Module3-Group2/README.md

     1. Business.R: this file contains all the codes we wrote to do analysis and modeling.
     2. data.R: this file contains all the codes we wrote to do data cleaning for anova.
     3. review.R: this file contains all the codes we wrote to do data cleaning from review.
-    2. shiny: this directory contains the shiny web app codes (app.R) and the cleaned data file we would use in this app.
-This app is developed to design a ratings calculator based on our analysis and model.
+    2. shiny: this directory contains the shiny web app codes (app.R).
+This app is developed to design an ice-cream business advisor based on our analysis and model.
 Users can easily use it by inputting some information about them.
 You can download it and run it in RStudio.
 Or, we have already deployed it to shinyapps.io, so you can access it using the following link https://jameswanjh.shinyapps.io/shiny/ in your browser for convienience.

 ### Usage

-* All of our codes in this repository can be run by RStudio (https://www.rstudio.com/), including the R program and R Markdown (Rmd) files.
+* All of our codes in this repository can be run by RStudio (https://www.rstudio.com/).
 * You can download RStudio by the following link: https://www.rstudio.com/products/rstudio/.

 ## Authors